MicrosoftDocs/minecraft-creator/creator/Documents/ParticleEffects.md

 ## Creating a Particle Effect

 In this guide, we'll create a colored smoke effect step-by-step.

+> [!NOTE]
+> The Quick Setup tab in Snowstorm provides an easy way to get started with custom particle effects, but in this tutorial we'll take a more leisurely tour through various Snowstorm settings areas.

 To begin, open Snowstorm and locate the meta section in the sidebar.
 Type in the identifier of the particle effect – we'll use **sample:colored_smoke**.

 ![Identifier in Snowstorm](Media/ParticleEffects/snowstormidentifier.png)